PRADULOP/Waste-Classification-Using-Computer-Vision/README.md

 1.Import necessary libraries:

-   os: used for handling file paths and directories\n
+   os: used for handling file paths and directories.

-   cvzone: a library that provides various computer vision functions such as object classification, face detection, etc.\n
+   cvzone: a library that provides various computer vision functions such as object classification, face detection, etc.

    cv2: the OpenCV library for image processing.

 2.Initialize the video capture object 'cap' with the ID of the camera to be used for capturing images.